arbyste/jp-mining-note/docs/docs/updating.md

 This will change the note in place, and gives you various options on how the note will be changed.
-Lastly, it will give you warnings on anything you have to change manually, such as Yomichan Templates.
+Lastly, it will give you warnings on anything you have to change manually, such as Yomitan Templates.

 ??? question "Why can't I just copy/paste the templates, or just re-install the .apkg file to update the note?"

     It's not uncommon for updates to contain many changes outside of just the templates alone.
-For example, required Yomichan settings, add-on config changes, or sometimes even the data within the note fields must be changed.
+For example, required Yomitan settings, add-on config changes, or sometimes even the data within the note fields must be changed.
     Additionally, the field list is changed somewhat frequently.